eu-cpsc211/cpsc211/docs/style-guide/style-guide.md

 }
 ```

-Use comments above function delcarations to document their purpose, inputs, and outputs.
+Use comments above function declarations to document their purpose, inputs, and outputs.
 If the declaration appears in a header file, put the comment in the header file.
 Do not repeat the comment in both the declaration and definition without reason.

 Use the following format for documenting functions: